-2012's Cranksgiving Portland was a huge success.
-Doubling the amount of donations from the previous year, cyclists contributed over one thousand dollars worth of non-perishable items for the Portland food pantry, Project FEED, including much needed turkeys with all the fixings.
+Cranksgiving Portland has been a huge success with cyclists contributing over one thousand dollars worth of non-perishable items for the Portland food pantry, Project FEED, including much needed turkeys with all the fixings.
 Join in the fun!

 Check us out on Facebook and Sign up!